farhad-dalirani/ROS-1-Warm-Up/README.md

 `rostopic echo /topic-name`: Listen to a topic in terminal. <br />
 `rostopic info /topic-name`: Information related to a topic such as message type and punlisher node.<br />
 `rostopic pub -r 5 topic-name std_msgs:String "data: 'Hello world!'"`: Publish in a topic from terminal.<br />
+`rosservice -h: Shows all commands related to ros service.<br />
+`rosservice list`: List all existing topics on graph.<br />

 ## ROS Python:
 Import ros package in Python: